Getting Started

 ROLE OF PARENT/LEARNING COACH

-The primary duties of the learning coach are to enter their student’s attendance daily, read their GCA emails at least once daily, answer all communications within 24 hours, complete all paperwork requests, complete all surveys, keep the student’s information up to date, monitor their student’s assignment completion and grades daily, ensure that their student attends all required live classes, monitors their student when taking assessments and tests to ensure that no ‘additional help’ is provided that might mask whether a student truly understands
+The primary duties of the learning coach are to enter their student’s attendance daily into the Nucleus attendance app, read their GCA emails at least once daily, answer all communications within 24 hours, complete all paperwork requests, complete all surveys, keep the student’s information up to date, monitor their student’s assignment completion and grades daily, ensure that their student attends all required live classes, monitor their student when the student is taking assessments and tests to ensure that no ‘additional help’ is provided that might mask whether a student truly understands the concepts or not, and communicate with their student’s teacher(s), counselor, and FEL whenever they feel that a student is struggling or needs additional support.
+Students who are required to attend live class sessions will be counted absent if not in attendance, regardless of parent entered attendance.

 LIVE INTERACTION

-Students that are struggling to master standards/skills or have demonstrated a proficiency level below their assigned grade level are required to attend live classes on a set schedule.
-These students would submit excuses for their absences just like in a traditional school.
+Students that are struggling to master standards/skills or have demonstrated proficiency below their assigned grade level are required to attend live classes on a set schedule.
+These students will be required to submit excuses for their absences just like in a traditional brick-and-mortar school.

-Georgia Milestones Assessments are mandatory and require face to face/in-person participation.
+Georgia Milestones Assessments are mandatory and require face-to-face/in-person participation.
 Opt-outs are not permitted.

 SCHOOL PROPERTY AND SUPPLIES

 All school property must be returned when a student fails to show up upon enrollment and/or is withdrawn from the school.
 It must be returned clean and in good condition.
 Failure to return school property upon request will be considered theft by conversion under Georgia law and the school reserves the right to pursue criminal and civil charges against anyone who violates this provision in order to reclaim school property or collect restitution for such property after attempts to collect the equipment have been exhausted.
-PLEASE KEEP THE BOXES AND PACKING MATERIALS THAT SCHOOL PROPERY WAS SHIPPED IN FOR FUTURE RETURNS.
+PLEASE KEEP THE BOXES AND PACKING MATERIALS THAT SCHOOL PROPERTY WAS SHIPPED IN FOR FUTURE RETURNS.

 Any printed materials that may be provided are copyrighted, and unauthorized copying of those materials is a copyright infringement.